 Additionally, while the rules prohibit ISPs from offering customers “take it or leave it” propositions (i.e., making a customer’s access to telecommunications service contingent on giving up personal information) the rules do allow providers to offer “financial incentives” for the expanded use and disclosure of personal information.

-Sections of the rules will come into force at different times, in part because some rules require Paperwork Reduction Act
+Sections of the rules will come into force at different times, in part because some rules require Paperwork Reduction Act review.

 - 30 days after publication in Federal Register